tkonopka/umap/README.md

 [![codecov](https://codecov.io/gh/tkonopka/umap/branch/master/graph/badge.svg)](https://codecov.io/gh/tkonopka/umap)
 [![CRAN](https://www.r-pkg.org/badges/version/umap)](https://cran.r-project.org/web/packages/umap/)

 Uniform manifold approximation and projection (UMAP) is a technique for dimensional reduction.
-The original algorithm was proposed by [McInnes and Heyes](https://arxiv.org/abs/1802.03426) and implemented in a python package [umap](https://github.com/lmcinnes/umap).
+The original algorithm is described by [McInnes, Heyes, and Melville](https://arxiv.org/abs/1802.03426) and is implemented in a python package [umap](https://github.com/lmcinnes/umap).
 This package provides an interface to the UMAP algorithm in R, including a translation of the original algorithm into R with minimal dependencies.